 Q: What are Dining Dollar$ and where can I use them?

 A: Dining Dollar$ are part of a dining plan.
 They are funds on your PennCard used to purchase items at any dining location.
 With each purchase made, the amount is deducted electronically from your Dining Dollar$ account balance.
 Undergraduate and graduate students with dining plans may add Dining Dollar$ to their PennCard at any time via Campus Express.
 You can use Dining Dollar$ to purchase a-la-carte items at our retail operations, including:

-- Tortas Frontera and the ARCH Express at the ARCH Café - 3601 Locust Walk
+Tortas Frontera and the ARCH - 3601 Locust Walk

-- 1920 Commons Retail including Gourmet Grocer, Fresh on the Walk, Pi, and Global Fusion - 38th & Locust Walk
+The Gourmet Grocer in 1920 Commons Retail - 38th & Locust Walk*

 Q: How does my dining plan work?

 A: All dining plans provide a specific quantity of visits to the all-you-care-to-eat dining cafes for the semester.
-These can be used at any time.
+These can be used during breakfast, brunch, lunch, dinner, or late-night meal periods, depending on the location.
 All plans also include Dining Dollar$ for use at any of our dining locations.
 Students have the option to add visits or Dining Dollar$ to their plan at any time throughout the academic year by visiting Campus Express.

-Please note: Visits and Dining Dollar$ are split by semester, you will receive one-half of the allotted amount of visits and Dining Dollar$ in the fall, and the other half in the spring.
-Any remaining visits at the end of the fall semester will not be added to the visits you receive for the spring.
-Dining Dollar$ will roll over from the fall semester to the spring, but expire on Commencement day.
+Please note: Visits and Dining Dollar$ are split by semester.
+You will receive one-half of the allotted amount of visits and Dining Dollar$ in the Fall, and the other half in the Spring.
+Any remaining visits at the end of the Fall semester will NOT carry over to the Spring.
+Dining Dollar$, however, will roll over from the Fall semester to the Spring, but expire on Commencement Day.

 Q: How do I use my visits and Dining Dollar$?